Import a Spreadsheet into Tableau CRM

 - Complete your registration, and set your password and challenge question.

-To upload the CSV file to Analytics:
+To upload the CSV file to Tableau CRM:

 - In Analytics Studio, click Create in the upper-right of the screen and choose Dataset.

 - In Edit Field Attributes, click Upload File.
+The upload begins and a new dataset is created.

 Before we learn how to use this dataset, let's decide what to use it for.
 In our scenario, there are certain insights your company wants you to provide: